Effectiveness Of Art Therapy: The Role Of Art Therapy For Mental Health

 According to a scoping review by the World Health Organization, music therapy can improve self-esteem, self-image, and confidence for individuals processing past traumas or experiencing mental health conditions.
 Drama activities were also found to improve self-image for teens with body image concerns.
 Children with autism spectrum disorder (ASD) may also be able to avoid and prevent victimization by using art therapy to improve overall self-esteem.

-Art therapy for people with autism
+Art therapy & autism

 According to the DSM-5, autism spectrum disorder (ASD) is characterized by deficits in social-emotional reciprocity, nonverbal communication, and building relationships.
 Art therapy may be an effective way for adults and children with autism to build social skills, improve self-esteem, and express themselves through creativity rather than verbally.